2011–12 Swiss Cup: Quarter-finals

 The winners of Round 3 play in the Quarterfinals, there is no home advantage granted in the draw.
 The games will be played on the 20 and 21 March 2012.

 Semi-finals

 The winners of Quarterfinals play in the Semifinals, there is no home advantage granted in the draw.
 The games were played on the 11 and 15 April 2012.

 Final

-The Final was played between the two Semifinal winners and took place at Stade de Suisse in Berne.
+The Final was played between the two Semifinal winners and took place at Stade de Suisse in Bern.